port-labs/port-docs/docs/tutorials/complete-use-cases/service-locking.md

 ![Service locking layout](../../../static/img/tutorial/complete-use-cases/service-locking/service-locking-layout.png)

-Let's go over the different Blueprints shown above and how we will create [Entities](../../platform-overview/port-components/entity.md) for each of them:
+Let's go over the different Blueprints shown above and how we'll create [Entities](../../platform-overview/port-components/entity.md) for each one of them:

 - **Deployment Config** - a deployment config is a representation of the current “live” version of a service running in a specific environment.
-It will include references to the service, environment and deployment, as well as real-time information such as status, uptime and any other relevant metadata.
+It will include references to the service, environment, and deployment, as well as real-time information such as status, uptime, and any other relevant metadata.
   - In this example deployment configs will be reported manually.
 - **Deployment** - a deployment could be described as an object representing a CD job.
 It includes the version of the deployed service and a link to the job itself.
 Unlike other objects, the deployment is an immutable item in the software catalog.
-It is important to keep it immutable to ensure the catalog remains a consistent source of truth.
+It is important to keep it immutable to ensure the catalog remains reliable.
   - In this example deployments will be reported using Port's GitHub Action as part of the deployment process.

-Now that you know the end-result of this guide, let's start by creating the Blueprints and Relations.
+Now that you know the end result of this guide, let's start by creating the Blueprints and Relations.

 ## Blueprints and Relations

-Below you can find the JSON for all of the Blueprints you need to create to follow this guide:
+Below you can find the JSON for all of the Blueprints you require for the following guide:

 :::note
 The Blueprint JSON provided below already includes the Relations between the different Blueprints, so please create them in the order that they appear.